Suriya: Experimental roles and success (2003–2007)

-Suriya signed on to feature in the psychological thriller, Ghajini directed by A. R. Murugadoss in November 2004.
-He played the role of a businessman suffering from anterograde amnesia.
+Maayavi opposite Jyothika was his first release of 2005.
+Suriya further consolidated his position with the psychological thriller, Ghajini directed by A. R. Murugadoss.
+He played the role of a businessman suffering from anterograde amnesia opposite Asin.
 Ghajini emerged as a blockbuster at the box office and was the third highest-grossing Tamil film of the year.
 Suriya's performance was unanimously praised, with a reviewer from Sify citing that "the film is driven by Suriya's riveting performance".
 The film was dubbed in Telugu under the same name and was again a box office success, earning him fame in Andhra Pradesh.
 Suriya received his fifth nomination for the Filmfare Award for Best Actor – Tamil for his performance in the film.
+The film established Suriya among the highest paid Tamil actors.
 Later that year, he worked in Hari's action film Aaru, which was moderately successful at the box office.
-His performance received positive reviews with a reviewer citing that "Suriya keeps you riveted to the seats with another wholesome effort".
+A reviewer cited, "Suriya keeps you riveted to the seats with another wholesome effort".

-In 2006, appeared in a cameo role in Jyothika starrer June R. In the same year he starred with Jyothika and Bhumika Chawla in N. Krishna's film Sillunu Oru Kaadhal.
+In 2006, Suriya appeared in a cameo role in June R. Later that year, he starred opposite Jyothika and Bhumika Chawla in N. Krishna's film Sillunu Oru Kaadhal.
 The film took a strong opening.
-It had an average response from critics, but his performance was praised, with a reviewer from Sify citing that "Suriya pitches in with yet another fantastic performance, be it the responsible husband and father, or the cool dude at college".
-In 2007, his only release was director Hari's Vel, where he was paired with Asin for the second time after Ghajini.
+It had an average response from critics, but his performance was praised, with a reviewer citing, "Suriya pitches in with yet another fantastic performance, be it the responsible husband and father, or the cool dude at college".
+In 2007, his only release was director Hari's Vel, where he reunited with Asin, following Ghajini.
 The film, which featured him in dual roles, was commercially successful.